CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 **Summary:** In this project, you'll see yet another way in which GPU parallelism can be used to render scenes.
-You'll write a program in the popular online shader demo editor [Shadertoy](http://www.shadertoy.com/).
+You'll write a program in the popular online shader editor [Shadertoy](http://www.shadertoy.com/).
 Your goal will be to make one or more interesting demos showing off different features.

-Ray marching is an iterative ray casting method in which objects are represented as implicit surfaces defined by signed distance fields (SDFs).
-This method is widely used in the Shadertoy community to render complex scenes which are defined in the fragment shader code of every pixel.
+Ray marching is an iterative ray casting method in which objects are represented as implicit surfaces defined by signed distance functions (SDFs).
+This method is widely used in the Shadertoy community to render complex scenes which are defined in the fragment shader code executed for each pixel.

 **Important Notes:**
 * Even though you will be coding in Shadertoy, it is important as always to